-Doggies in the Dell is held twice per year where faculty and staff bring their dogs for an afternoon of playtime on campus.
+In partnership with the Office and Wellness and Health Promotion, Doggies in the Dell is held twice per year, where faculty and staff bring their dogs for an afternoon of playtime on campus.

 The Passover Seder is a Jewish ritual meal that marks the beginning of the Jewish holiday of Passover.
 In this service, our students participate in a traditional Jewish Seder meal, which includes the telling of the Exodus story, eating matzah, and partaking in the symbolic foods placed on the Seder plate.

 A yearly service held in Snidow Chapel that honors and remembers those family members, friends, or students who have died in the last year.
 It is in conjunction with the Christian holiday, All Saints Day.

 Early in the Fall the SLC hosts an afternoon Spiritual Life Fair in the Drysdale Commons area.
 Highlights each year are the free T-shirts!
 The Fair also features candy, giveaways, activities, and information on the Spiritual Life student groups.